 Larry Sanger co-founded Wikipedia but no longer associates with it due to its regress into establishment lies and propaganda.

-For example, my Wikipedia page (which I didn’t create) contains partial truths while simultaneously infused with an obvious attempt to frame me as somebody I am not.
-I once attempted to correct it but my edits were reverted and I was, hilariously, sent a warning about ‘vandalising the page’.
+For example, my Wikipedia page (which I didn’t create) has partial truths mixed with misleading claims.
+When I tried to correct it, my edits were reverted, and I was hilariously warned to stop ‘vandalising the page’.

 This is how Wikipedia hilariously frames me in its opening paragraph